Propagation-Based Vulnerability Impact Assessment for Software Supply Chains

 To the best of our knowledge, this is the first work achieving CG-level and whole-ecosystem vulnerability impact assessment for software supply chains.
 In summary, this paper makes the following contributions:

-\begin{itemize} \item We design a hierarchical worklist-based vulnerability propagation analysis algorithm to accurately and efficiently identify affected downstream dependencies across a whole software ecosystem. \item We propose Vulnerability Propagation Scoring System (VPSS), the first time-aware indicator for quantifying vulnerability impact in software supply chains. \item We implement a prototype of our approach for the Java Maven ecosystem and evaluate it on real-world vulnerabilities.
-We will release our prototype’s code upon the paper’s acceptance to support future research. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We design a hierarchical worklist-based vulnerability propagation analysis algorithm to accurately and efficiently identify affected downstream dependencies across a whole software ecosystem. \item We propose Vulnerability Propagation Scoring System (VPSS), the first time-aware indicator for quantifying vulnerability impact in software supply chains. \item We implement a prototype of our approach for the Java Maven ecosystem and evaluate it on real-world vulnerabilities.
+The code and experimental dataset are available at \url{https://github.com/brant-ruan/vpss}. \end{itemize}